 Over a lunch of ‘tongue three ways’ at the Rochelle Canteen, iconic chef Margot Henderson muses on the tongues as food: how a staple part of the British diet disappeared from our kitchens, and deserves a revival.

 Throughout history, unruly tongues have been a source of trouble.
-Professor at Kings College London, Laura Gowing, guides us through sixteenth and seventeenth-century anxieties about the power of the tongue to turn the world upside down, from stuttering to speech crimes.
+Professor at Kings College London, Laura Gowing, guides us through 16th and 17th-century anxieties about the power of the tongue to turn the world upside down, from stuttering to speech crimes.